gohugoio/hugo/docs/content/tutorials/how-to-contribute-to-hugo.md

 We made a lot of progress.
 Good work.
 In this step we finally open a pull request to submit our additions.
 Open the [Hugo master repository](https://github.com/spf13/hugo/) on GitHub in your browser.

-You should find a green button labeld with "New pull request".
+You should find a green button labeled with "New pull request".
 But GitHub is clever and probably suggests you a pull request like in the beige box below:

 <img src="/img/tutorials/how-to-contribute-to-hugo/open-pull-request.png" alt="Open a pull request">